 What Is Arthritis?

-Arthritis is considered to be an inflammatory condition that can affect any of the joints in your body.
+Arthritis is an inflammatory condition that can affect any of the joints in your body.
 The most common form of arthritis is osteoarthritis.

 Osteoarthritis is a “wear and tear” condition, where the articular cartilage in the joint wears away.
 Articular cartilage is a smooth material that covers joint surfaces.
-It allows the joint to move smoothly and protects the underlying bone.
-When this material wears away, the underlying bone is exposed and joint function is impaired.
+It allows the joint to move smoothly as well as protects the underlying bone.
+When this material wears away, this underlying bone is exposed and the joints function is impaired.